SKUAS OVER NORWAY

 A plan was devised to attack the Scharnhorst.
 Fifteen Skuas would be launched from Ark Royal in the middle of the night (although it would still be light, Trondheim being close to the Arctic Circle).
 An attack by RAF Beauforts on the main German aerodrome at Vaernes was planned to disrupt any German fighter response and support was to be given by long-range Bleinheim fighters.

-In the meantime the RAF tried to hit the Scharnhorst on the 11th of June, when a force of twelve Hudson bombers attacked at medium altitude, but not a single hit was achieved.
+In the meantime, the RAF tried to hit the Scharnhorst on the 11th of June, when a force of twelve Hudson bombers attacked at medium altitude, but not a single hit was scored.
 Two of the Hudsons were shot down by German fighters.
-It is hard to see what this attack hoped to achieve since the bombs the Hudsons carried where 250 pounders, half the size of those carried by Skuas.
-This attack must have served to only heightened the alert of the Germans.
+It is hard to see what this attack hoped to achieve since the bombs the Hudsons carried were 250 pounders, half the size of those carried by Skuas.
+This attack must have served to only heighten the alert of the Germans.